PPFerrari/migrate-mongo/README.md

       useNewUrlParser: true // removes a deprecation warning when connecting
       //   connectTimeoutMS: 3600000, // increase connection timeout to 1 hour
       //   socketTimeoutMS: 3600000, // increase socket timeout to 1 hour
-    }
+      //   replicaSet: '', // name of the replica set, if present }
   },